nyu-software-engineering/fall-2019-flight-scanner/CONTRIBUTING.md

 ## Download and Use
 - Download the repository from github.
 - Navigate to the `backend` directory, and run `npm install`.
+- You also have to create a `.env` file in the `backend` folder and include the MongoDB and JWT access tokens.
+These have been provided on the private slack channel.
 - Navigate to the `frontend/admin` directory, run `npm install`.
 - Navigate to the `frontend/reader` directory, run `npm install`.
 - Navigate to the `backend` directory, run `nodemon`, and make sure the backend is always running.